 Valderrobres

-On our second day in Matarranya, first thing in the morning we headed to one of the most beautiful villages of TeruelValderrobres.
-This small town is mostly known for its picture-perfect medieval bridge from the XIVth century.
-As medieval characters centuries ago, we crossed the bridge and entered the city through the gate Portal de San Roque (one of the 6 ancient city gates).
-From the central square Plaza de España I picked a random direction and we spent quite a while wandering around the medieval quarter.
+On our second day in Matarranya, we started the morning by heading to one of the most beautiful villages in TeruelValderrobres.
+This small town is best known for its picturesque medieval bridge, dating back to the 14th century.
+Like medieval characters of centuries past, we crossed the bridge and entered the town through the Portal de San Roque, one of the six ancient city gates.
+From the central square, Plaza de España, I picked a random direction, and we spent quite a while wandering through the medieval quarter.

-Valderrobres is for sure one of the most beautiful medieval towns in Spain.
+Valderrobres is often called one of the most beautiful medieval towns in Spain.

 La Fresneda